Skip to content

 A matched bet is a bookmaker back price set against an exchange lay price.
 Pairing them means lining up the right exchange market and lay price for each bookmaker offer.

 Not all pairs are equal.
-Each one needs a rating — how close the back and lay prices are, i.e. how little you lose (or how much you gain) to place the qualifying bet — and the qualifying loss and profit computed.
+Each one needs a rating (how close the back and lay prices are, i.e. how little you lose, or how much you gain, to place the qualifying bet).

 This is the number a matched bettor sorts on.
 If the feed does not compute it, you are building the maths yourself.